The Open Location Code (OLC) is an encoding system for coordinates to identify any area, location and address around the world.

 The blue marked four characters represent according to Google the "Area Code", which defines an area measuring 1 x 1 degree.
 The orange characters indicate the "Local Code", which is normally sufficient for the definition of an address.
 The red characters define the refinement beyond the Local Code, which the author calls "Precision Code".

 The plus sign is quasi the trademark of the Plus Code and serves to distinguish it from other codes.
 In a complete Plus Code, it is always behind the eighth character, so at the ninth position.
 Only in the case of abbreviated Plus Codes (see below), where the Area Code is replaced by a place name, the plus sign after is the fourth character, so at the in fifth place.
 Plus Codes with lower accuracy must be completed with the filling character zero in front of the plus sign at the ninth position.
-The filling characters highlighted in yellow have no influence on the location of the Plus Code.
+The filling characters highlighted in yellow have no influence on the location and resolution of the Plus Code.

 Google has introduced so-called abbreviated Plus Codes, in which the Area Code, meaning the first four characters, is replaced by a place name.
 Optionally the place name can be supplemented by a country name.